Working Paper & Resolution Guide

 The following page provides details for how to produce a working paper and a draft resolution as well as tips/guidance for which components to include in your working paper.

-Note that at AMUNI II, the UN General Assembly Plenary is only allowing 5 total working papers to become draft resolutions during our two committee sessions.
+Note that at AMUNI III, each committee only permits a limited number of overall working papers.
+For the UN General Assembly Plenary, the limit is 8 total working papers to become draft resolutions.
+For the UNICEF Executive Committee, the limit is 6 total working papers to become draft resolutions.
 You are strongly encouraged to collaborate with other delegates to produce comprehensive working papers/resolutions.

-For a working paper to be considered by the Dais for approval, it requires at least 15 sponsors and/or signatories (Sponsors will vote yes on the final resolution; signatories are only indicated their support for the idea of the resolution but are not obligated to vote yes).
+For a working paper to be considered by the Dais for approval, it requires a minimum number of sponsors and/or signatories.
+For the GA Plenary, this requirement is at least 15 sponsors and/or signatories.
+For the UNICEF Exec Committee, this requirement is at least 12 sponsors and/or signatories.
+(Sponsors will vote yes on the final resolution; signatories are only indicated their support for the idea of the resolution but are not obligated to vote yes).

 To submit a working paper for consideration/approval by the Dias, please email it in Google Doc form (using the template and guidance below; with sharing enabled for those with the link permitted) to auburnmodelun001@gmail.com

-Working Papers must be submitted no later than 2:30pm for consideration by the Dais
+Working Papers must be submitted no later than 3pmCDT for consideration by the Dais

 Working Paper Template